waterlinked/docs/docs/dvl/dvl-a50-details.md

 * Static mode where the user sets the wanted IP address for the DVL.

 Once the IP configuration is modified the DVL needs to be rebooted for the settings take effect.

+!!!
+Note
+	The boot time, i.e. the time it takes from the DVL-A50 receives power until it starts operating normally, will vary based on the network configuration.
+Using the [fallback IP](#fallback-ip), the boot time can be as much as 1 min 30 sec.
+The lowest observed boot time is 20 sec with static IP.

 ### TCP Output